Gepetto/constraints-as-terminations/README.md

 This paper has been accepted for the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024).

-This code relies on the [CleanRL](https://github.com/vwxyzjn/cleanrl) library and [IsaacLab](https://isaac-sim.github.io/IsaacLab/v1.4.1/index.html) (version 1.4.1).
+This code relies on either the [CleanRL](https://github.com/vwxyzjn/cleanrl) library or [RLGames](https://github.com/Denys88/rl_games) and [IsaacLab](https://isaac-sim.github.io/IsaacLab/v2.1.0/index.html) (version 2.1.0).

 Implementation of the constraints manager and modification of the environment can be found in the [CaT directory](exts/cat_envs/cat_envs/tasks/utils/cat/).
-The modified PPO implementation can be found in the [CleanRL directory](exts/cat_envs/cat_envs/tasks/utils/cleanrl/).

 `ConstraintsManager` follows the manager-based Isaac Lab approach, allowing easy integration just like other managers.
 For a full example, check out [cat_flat_env_cfg.py](exts/cat_envs/cat_envs/tasks/locomotion/velocity/config/solo12/cat_flat_env_cfg.py).